-MOTU Digital Performer 8
+MOTU Digital Performer 8 review

 It's finally happened.
 Longtime Mac stalwarts MOTU have at last released a PC version of their high-end DAW, and we're happy to report to all you Windows users that the wait has been well worth it.
 Trailing some six months behind the Mac version, Digital Performer 8 also sports 64-bit and, as you'd hope, VST plugin compatibility.
 Yet there's more to v8 than just cross-platform cooperation.